MobileAir/predictive-ai/README.md

 <img src="https://latex.codecogs.com/gif.latex?x%5E%7B%27%7D%20%3D%20%5Cfrac%7Bx%20-%20min%28x%29%7D%7Bmax%28x%29%20-%20min%28x%29%7D">
 </p>
 ## Model
-I obtained the best results using two Gated Recurrent Units stacked on top of one another followed by a fully connected layer that mapped to the output dimension.
+I obtained the best results using two Gated Recurrent Units followed by a fully connected layer that mapped the GRU output to the model's final dimension.
 [Here](https://github.com/j-c-carr/Stock-Analysis/blob/master/src/model.py) is the implementation.

-I stayed true to my Canadian roots and used the <strong>Adam optimizer</strong>.
+Also, celebrating my Candian heritage I used the <strong>Adam optimizer</strong> to update my parameters.

 ## Results
-This model outperforms the toughest Kaggle competitor (Kaggle projects used only the stock prices).
-Clearly see that the news and tweets were key to the model's performance.
+This model outperforms the toughest Kaggle competitor (though Kaggle projects used only the stock prices).
+The tweets and news articles were clearly a welcomed addition!
 The best error I could find on Kaggle was from Rohit Verma.
 Checkout his project [here](https://github.com/deadskull7/New-York-Stock-Exchange-Predictions-RNN-LSTM).

 |           |    Best on Kaggle    |    This model    |
 |-----------|----------------------|------------------|